 It is important never to make your pet vomit at home.
 This should only be performed by a veterinary professional who will assess if it is appropriate to do so.
 They will then provide an injection to perform the procedure as safely as possible.
 Bits of cupcake wrapper can cause damage coming back up.

-Common toxic ingredients include coffee grounds, chocolate, macadamia nuts, artificial sweeteners containing Xylitol (it’s also in some peanut butters!), alcohol for flavoring, and raisins.
+Common toxic ingredients include coffee grounds, chocolate, macadamia nuts, artificial sweeteners containing Xylitol (it’s also in gum and in some peanut butters!), alcohol for flavoring, and raisins.
 Your vet will be able to determine the risk of toxicity from these ingredients based on the amount eaten and the size of your pup.

 They will then recommend the appropriate treatment.
 This may include placing your dog on a drip in the hospital or giving activated charcoal to help with toxin elimination.
 Fatty foods such as butter or coconut oil also pose a potential risk as they can trigger pancreatitis (painful inflammation of the pancreas and associated illness).